STANDARD SUPP0RT AGREEMENT

 2.2 Visibility Services.
 Visibility shall support and maintain the Subscription in accordance with the Support & Maintenance Policy.
 Updates as defined in the Support & Maintenance Policy are deemed part of the Subscription.
 Visibility also shall deliver the implementation, training, consulting and other services set forth in an applicable Order Form.

 2.3 Third-Party Products and Services.
-Client may use, or Visibility may enable or allow access to products, services and web sites provided by other persons or entities, including the products and services available through the Visibility’ Marketplace and other third-party web sites, products and services (each, a “Third-Party Product”).
+Client may use, or Visibility may enable or allow access to products, services and web sites provided by other persons or entities, including the products and services available through the Visibility’s Marketplace and other third-party web sites, products and services (each, a “Third-Party Product”).
 Client is solely responsible for entering into and complying with any contractual agreement or other terms and conditions that are required by the provider of any Third-Party Product.
-Visibility does not make any representation regarding any Third-Party Product.
+Visibility does not make any representation or warranty regarding any Third-Party Product.
 Visibility shall have no obligation or liability relating to any Third-Party Product.
-Except as expressly set forth in an addendum to this Agreement, Visibility’ sole responsibility for any integration or other link or connection to a Third-Party Product identified in an Order Form is to make the Subscription available to receive and send data between the Subscription and the Third-Party Product in accordance with the Documentation, subject to the usage and other limitations set forth in an Order Form, the Documentation, or an addendum to this Agreement.
+Except as expressly set forth in an addendum to this Agreement, Visibility’s sole responsibility for any integration or other link or connection to a Third-Party Product identified in an Order Form is to make the Subscription available to receive and send data between the Subscription and the Third-Party Product in accordance with the Documentation, subject to the usage and other limitations set forth in an Order Form, the Documentation, or an addendum to this Agreement.

 3. CLIENT RESPONSIBILITIES